pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 Shady characters aren't new for the affable Finley; before adding Iago, Baron Scarpia (_Tosca_), and Duke Bluebeard (_Bluebeard's Castle_) to his repertoire, his career was famously rooted in two of Mozart's most prominent cads, Don Giovanni (_Don Giovanni_) and Count Almaviva (_Le nozze di Figaro_).

 Yet in Iago, Finley finds "the perfect villain."
-An expert at false charm, and
+An expert at false charm, constantly adapting himself to earn trust others, Finley uses physical stillness to

 *
 * Iago stuff, villains, Psychopath Test